mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 TANGO without a database and with a limited functionality.
 Also, multi-database configurations are possible.

 The hardware is controlled by the operators.
-They use graphical client applications, that connect to the device servers and manipulate their state.
+They use **graphical client applications**, that connect to the device servers.
+Typical tasks include manipulating device's attributes, observing the status of the hardware and collecting logs.
-These applications are often deticated for the hardware they operatr on, but there are applications where the operator may adapt the interface by selecting which attributes of which devices he wants to control.
-Applications that allow one to control multiple attributes and give an overview of a whole part of the system, are called *synoptic panels*.
+These client applications are often deticated for the hardware they operate on, but there are also applications where the operator may adapt the interface by selecting which attributes of which devices he wants to control.
+Applications that allow one to control multiple attributes and give an overview of set of the devices and attributes are called *synoptic panels*.

-Altough relying heavily on CORBA, TANGO also uses ZeroMQ for event-based communication.
-There are events that client register for, and is notified whenever the event occurs, e.g. a value of attribute changes significantly.
+Although relying heavily on CORBA, TANGO also uses ZeroMQ for **event-based communication**.
+There are events that the client registers for, and is notified whenever the event occurs, e.g. a value of attribute changes significantly.
 This allows for efficient communication in scenarios where client would otherwise constantly poll the device server.
+Device server developers may also fire events when server-initiated communication is required.

 The concepts described in this section are just an overview to give the reader understanding what TANGO is.
 Providing extensive description of TANGO is out of